-- (a) It is unlawful for a candidate, political action committee, organization, candidate's campaign committee, or any political party central committee to pay for campaign literature or campaign advertising in any communication medium without printing or announcing the candidate, organization or committee sponsoring the campaign advertising or campaign literature.
-The communications media in using campaign advertising shall print announce the name of the candidate, organization or committee paying for the advertising. - (b) For purposes of this section, "campaign literature" does not include small campaign items such as tickets, bumper stickers, pens, pencils, buttons, rulers, nail files, balloons and yard signs displaying the name of the candidate or office sought.
+(a) It is unlawful for a candidate, political action committee, organization, including organizations making expenditures pursuant to W.S.
+22-25-102(k), candidate's campaign committee, or any political party central committee to pay for campaign literature or campaign advertising in any communication medium without printing or announcing the candidate, organization or committee sponsoring the campaign advertising or campaign literature.
+The communications media in using the campaign advertising shall print or announce the name of the candidate, organization or committee paying for the advertising.

+(b) For purposes of this section, "campaign literature" does not include small campaign items such as tickets, bumper stickers, pens, pencils, buttons, rulers, nail files, balloons and yard signs displaying the name of the candidate or office sought.